manasnisar/scratchpay-challenge/README.md

 - Dockerized
   Project has been dockerized leveraging docker-compose

+How to use:
+  - Clinics can be search based on name, state/state code and/or, availability
+  - Heres how to use the params: name (string) e.g "Mayo Clinic" state (string) e.g "Florida" or "FL" availability (string) e.g "from:09:00, to:17:00"

 Notes:
   - I tried to avoid one liners for clarity, although I love using them
   - So you guys might see a bunch of if else statements, as i was trying to make the queries as easy as possible